Twisted Conjugacy in Houghton's groups: Computations in

-Thus the condition (\ref{houextcond}) above means that the numbers $z_1(g), \ldots, z_n(g)$ capture the `eventual' way that $g$ permutes the points of a ray.
+Thus the condition (\ref{houextcond}) above means that, for any $g \in \G$, the numbers $z_1(g), \ldots, z_n(g)$ capture the `eventual' way that $g$ permutes the points of a ray.

 Let us fix some $g \in \G$.
-Consider if $\sigma_g$ does not act on a particular branch $i'$.
+Consider if $\sigma_g$ acts trivially on a particular branch $i'$.
 This will mean that this branch has orbits like those occurring for elements of $H_n$.
 If $t_{i'}(g)=0$, then $g$ leaves all but a finite number of points on this branch fixed.
-If $t_{i'}(g)\ne0$, then for any given $m'>z(g)$,
+If $t_{i'}(g)\ne0$, then for any given $m'>z_{i'}(g)$,